Nurul Huda (CPI(M) politician)

-Nurul Huda was an Indian politician, former Member of Parliament and former Member of the Legislative Assembly of Assam.
+Nurul Huda (died 2015) was an Indian politician, former Member of Parliament and former Member of the Legislative Assembly of Assam.
 A leader of the Communist Party of India (Marxist), Nurul Huda belonged to the Central Committee of the party.

 Background

 Nurul Huda hailed from a Manipuri Muslim (referred to as 'Pangal') family.
 He was born in Dolugram, a village in the remote parts of Cachar district in Assam.
 He held engineering and law degrees.
 Whilst studying engineering at Jadavpur University he came into contact with the communist movement thereby joining the student politics wing of the CPI (M).

 1974 by-election

 He contested the 1972 Assam Legislative Assembly election from the Lakhipur seat and finished in second place, with 12,374 votes (38.91%).

 Nurul Huda was elected to the Lok Sabha in a by-election in Cachar in early 1974.
 He defeated the Indian National Congress candidate and former Minister Mahitosh Purkayastha by a margin of 19,944 votes.
 His victory was declared on 26 February 1974.
 The by-election had been called following the death of incumbent Congress parliamentarian Jyotsna Chanda.